appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 Before you start, make sure you have:

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
 * Basic knowledge of creating a basic workflow in Appsmith.
-For more information, see [Tutorial - Create Basic Workflow](/workflows/tutorials/create-workflow).
+If you're new to Workflows, follow the [Tutorial - Create Basic Workflow](/workflows/tutorials/create-workflow) to learn the workflow basics.
 * Configured your datasource that manages data in your workspace.
 For more information on configuring datasource, see the available [Datasources](/connect-data/reference) in Appsmith.

 ## Create workflow